WisTex/Catalyst/NOTES.md

 # Notes

 Just some notes for myself.
+This is how I keep Catalyst in sync with Streams.

 ## Branches
 * Catalyst - Main release branch of WisTex Catalyst